Followscontent/Youtube-Mixer/README.md

 The visuals are based on the Yellowtails Example form the APDE Source Code by Calsign Labs<br>
 https://github.com/Calsign/APDE

-Youtube embed based on a script by Yvo Schaap http://yvoschaap.com
+Youtube embed based on a script by Yvo Schaap<br>
+http://yvoschaap.com

 And tons of examples from stackoverflow about the Youtube 3 API.